SeleneMelo/SeleneMelo/README.md

 ## 💡 About me

 I'm passionate about developing and optimizing AI systems.
 I enjoy searching for and reading new papers about novel AI techniques and staying aware of the state of the art in Foundation Models and Generative AI.
 I'm a beginner 中文 student and I'm in love with Chinese culture and customs.
-I love cooking Chinese food and I dream about getting the opportunity to visit the country soon, and maybe learning a bit of Shaolin Kung Fu!
+I love cooking Chinese food and I dream about getting the opportunity to visit the country soon, and maybe learn a bit of Shaolin Kung Fu!
 I also love photography, cats, and watching sci-fi series and movies.

 ---